wxj-gravity/wxj-gravity.github.io/index.md

 ## News and Updates
  For my work and daily life, click [**BLOGS**](https://wxj-gravity.github.io//blogs/)

-- **July 2024:** Become a postdoctorial fellow in Astronomy Department, Wuhan University
+- **July 2024:** Become a postdoctorial fellow in Department of Astronomy, Wuhan University
 - **July 21, 2024:** Create this homepage.